 Study periods abroad allow you to experience a different culture and add an international dimension to your curriculum vitae.
 Support and induction programmes are available for all students going out on exchange and for students coming to study here with us.

-Southampton Solent University welcomes incoming students on an exchange basis.
+Southampton Solent University welcomes incoming students on an exchange basis and through our study abroad programme.
 Studying and living in England is an excellent opportunity and experience and these students bring their cultural background and contribute to the student experience.
-This enhances the richness and diversity of the experience of studying at Southampton Solent University for all our students.
-For further information visit the British Council website.
+Incoming exchange students enhance the richness and diversity of the experience of studying at Southampton Solent University for all our students.

 View our partner institutions